PERCY THOMAS GILES 1896–1973

 On 20 February 1922 when he was elected as an Associate Member of The Institute of Civil Engineers he was assistant engineer to the Borough engineer and surveyor and living at 12 Shaftesbury Avenue, Chesterfield.

-Newspaper announcement of his marriage gave his parents as Mr and Mrs J E Giles of Radcliffe on Trent.
+Newspaper announcement of his marriage in 1924 gave his parents as Mr and Mrs J E Giles of Radcliffe on Trent.
 Occupation at time of marriage – Civil Engineer Assoc.
 M Inst.C.E.
 (Member of the Institute of Civil Engineers)

 Reasons for inclusion on Radcliffe on Trent Roll of Honour